TABLE OF CONTENTS

 For Gaming and Viewport performance and even a few production workloads, Intel remained the better choice due to snappier single-core performance.

 AMDโs effort to improve IPC finally allowed Ryzen processors to overtake Intel Core CPUs when it comes to snappiness within a viewport.
 In our review of Ryzen 5000 parts, we noticed a substantial improvement in fluidity – surpassing Intel easily.
-However, Intel swooped right back in and took back the crown with its 11th Generation CPUs in 2021.
-But it looks like they weren’t done.
-With the 12th Generation Alder Lake CPUs, Intel has widened that lead even more!
+AMD Ryzen 7000 CPUs now command a decent lead over Intel at the high end, but Intel is still trying to offer value to workstation users with its 14th Gen mid-range offerings.
+Just to be clear, Intel’s ‘new’ CPUs are basically a refresh of 13th Gen processors, so performance should theoretically line up close to last-gen numbers.

 Benchmarks: Intel vs AMD Ryzen

 We build PCs for a myriad of workstation and general productivity tasks.
-So, Iโve compiled a range of benchmarks that should help you make an informed choice.
+So, Iโve compiled a range of benchmarks that’ll help you make an informed choice.

 Iโll cover video editing, media encoding, viewport performance, rendering, and much more in the charts below โ followed by CPU recommendations for those tasks.